teemoney11/vacation-30a-slate/index.md

 ## Our Amenities
 - Located on Highway 30A on the Peaceful West End
-- Two Bedrooms and Two Bathrooms
+- Two Bedrooms and Two Full Bathrooms
+- Sleeps 5 - 1 King Bed, 1 Full Bed and 1 Twin Bed
+- Steps Away from the Pool
+- Modern Kitchen with All the comforts of home
 - Back Patio Facing the Preserve
-- Steps Away from the Pool
 - Free Wifi
 - Smart TVs in Each Bedroom and Living Room
 - Minutes from Topsail Preserve State Park
-- Modern Kitchen with All the comforts of home

 ## Our Testimonials